 Lemon Law Attorney

 Buying a new car should be an exciting experience that provides people with a number of new opportunities.
 But if your vehicle keeps having the same issues no matter how many times you take it in for repairs, you might be dealing with a lemon.
-Whether it’s a persistent engine issue, electrical malfunction, or safety concern, if you have bought a vehicle that is suddenly experiencing problems, you have the right to claim compensation for someone’s negligence.
+If the issue is serious enough, it may take only one or two attempts at the repair shop for your vehicle to qualify as a lemon.

 At West Coast Trial Lawyers, our team of lemon law attorneys are committed to fight for their clients’ rights.
 With over 20 years of experience representing clients from all walks of life, our team of lemon law lawyers understands the struggles vehicle owners face, and are prepared to give them the legal support and guidance they need.
+Manufacturers are loath to buy back your car, and it’s important that you have skilled litigators who have handled these types of cases.

 As a result of our hard work and dedication, we have recovered over $1.7 billion in financial compensation for our clients and we will continue to watch out for our clients’ best interest.
 Lemon law claims can be confusing and complex.
-So our 24/7 legal team is with you every step of the way to ensure you receive satisfactory results.
+Our 24/7 legal team is with you every step of the way to ensure you receive satisfactory results.

 To schedule a FREE consultation, you can connect with us by calling (213) 927-3700 or completing our convenient online contact form.